 Along with an executive director, the tax exempt non-profit foundation is governed by a Board of Directors with input from an Advisory Board.

-The Helias Foundation generates revenue from the Annual Fund Drive, a golf tournament, Homecoming 5K race, Kentucky Derby party, and various other activities.
+The Helias Foundation generates revenue from the Annual Fund Drive, a golf tournament, Homecoming 5K race, and various other activities.
 Money is received from businesses, alumni, past parents, bequests, and other personal donors.

 The Foundation regularly disperses funds directly to Helias High School and manages an endowment fund for future needs.